ltklnfr/prompts/rag/quality-gate.md

 {statement}

 ---
 Please return a valid JSON format as the response, as in the examples.
+Nothing before or after, no formatting etc.